ikeohachidi/flibber/README.md

 - Create SQL tables
 	Check the `sql_tables.md` file for all SQL statements to create the needed tables.
 	**Note** These statements haven't been tested properly and so may break

+- Create SQL functions
+	Check the `sql_functions.md` file for all SQL statements to create the needed functions.
+	**Note** These statements haven't been tested properly and so may break